 Pursuing this journalism track, you will graduate with an extensive portfolio of journalism or public relations work directly related to the concentration.

-The program requires 12 credits, or four classes of master’s level theory and practical courses in the specified concentration, with six credit hours to be completed before the journalism initiative or public relations campaigns course work.
-In the journalism initiative, students research and write long-form works such as magazine-length pieces, a series of in-depth newspaper stories or a book.
-In the public relations initiative, students complete integrated marketing campaigns of the caliber of the region’s top public relations and advertising agencies.
+Students choosing the journalism initiative research and write long-form works such as magazine-length pieces, a series of in-depth newspaper stories or a book.
+Students choosing the public relations initiative complete integrated marketing campaigns of the caliber of the region’s top public relations and advertising agencies.
 All students have the opportunity to submit work for publication through partner news organizations and the Point Park News Service.

-The journalism thesis track option provides the opportunity for students to take additional courses to prepare for admission to a Ph.D. program in journalism and mass communication.
+The journalism thesis track option provides the opportunity for students to take additional courses to prepare for admission to a Ph.D. program.